camunda/camunda/.github/ISSUE_TEMPLATE/bug_report.md

 - Example projects:
 <!-- Add here -->

-- Commands needed to test; Versions to validate:
+- Commands/Steps needed to test; Versions to validate:
 <!-- Add here -->

-- Docker file : in case that it needed to be tested via docker share the version contain the fixed along with version of other services .
+- Docker file / HELM chart : in case that it needed to be tested via docker share the version contain the fixed along with version of other services .
 <!--elasticsearch: 16.2.2
 identitiy:alpha3
 zeebe:alpha3